DariHernandez/instant_menssage_whatsapp/README.md

 ![seach bar image]()

+(The configuration is saved in 'seach_bar.json' file.
+If you fail this step, you can delete the file and try again)

 When the **time is up**, you will hear an **audio / alarm.**

 Later, **when you use the program**, in the same way, with the window maximized, **the messages will be sent automatically.**